“Excel & Power BI – Better Together” has been the punch line for many presentations. It’s not just a punch line anymore. It’s real.

 From its inception, Microsoft had a vision for Power BI; that it would be not only a leading Business Intelligence (BI) tool, but a solid collaboration and presentation platform for corporate data.
 To support their vision, Microsoft enabled partners to develop custom visuals, which has become a very important part of Power BI’s acceptance and adoption over the years.

 Few companies have succeeded more with a partner strategy than Microsoft has.
 Partners and ISVs both develop flexible and powerful solutions for Power BI and can serve a wide range of requests from both small and large corporations.
-Great examples of this are Zebra BI with award winning visualizations and SQL BI’s tools that solve many everyday analysis pains.

 Power ON’s Contribution